 Later in 1700’s, the charcoal emerged again and was used for absorbing excessive bile secretions in the body.
 By the mid of 1800’s, the charcoal was prominently used by the army and navy surgeons to relieve their soldiers from different types of open cancer and for soothing pain.
 Charcoal was admitted in the London Pharmacopoeia for the general use of army and naval military hospitals and civil hospitals.

-.
+By 1900’s the medical world realized the potential of activated carbon and started exploring its other applications.
+One such treatment was found by doctors for women who underwent abortions.
+The activated carbon is effective in lowering the fevers associated with septic endometritis in women who had an abortion.
 The ‘charcoal pencils’ were inserted through the cervix into the uterus to absorb all offending toxins and bacteria in the uterine cavities and the temperature fell to normal in the patients in 24 hours.
 It was observed that as soon as the ‘charcoal pencils’ were inserted inside their uterus, it resulted in an immediate end of foul-smelling discharge.

-century, the activated carbon disappeared from the market, but still holds its position in hospitals and medical research laboratories.
+In the much advanced 21st century, the activated carbon disappeared from the market, but still holds its position in hospitals and medical research laboratories.
 Today, the activated carbon is an indispensable fixture in almost every modern hospital in the world.
 From simple equipments such as gas masks and filters to the air scrubbers, kidney and liver dialysis machines, breast cancer surgery markers, wound dressings to drug poisoning, the diversity continues to grow as the time passes and the technology develops.

 Latest Publication and Research on CharcoalAdsorption of methylene blue dye onto activated carbons based on agricultural by-products: equilibrium and kinetic studies. - Published by PubMed